THE PILLOW BLOG

 Read more

-"What is sex?" we asked in a discussion round during Xplore.
-Anna Natt and Matís invited us to break down this impossible question: "How do you use the word sex?", "How do you do sex?" and "How do you know you had sex?"
-One participant explained that he was attending this discussion group because he thought it would be a good idea to hear what "sex" means to the participants at a sex-positive event.
+“What is sex?” we asked during a discussion session at Xplore.
+Anna Natt and Matís invited us to break down this impossible question into more specific parts: “How do you use the word sex?”, “How do you have sex?”, and “How do you know you’ve had sex?”
+One participant explained that he was attending this discussion group because he thought it was a good idea to hear, at a sex-positive event, what “sex” actually means to the participants here.
 Community = shared language.
 Makes sense.
-But after the first round, it becomes clear that "sex" means something different to everyone.
-And yet it would be too easy to stop at private language and pseudo-enlightened "Everyone sees it differently, everyone is right, no one is right.
-Namaste."
-Surely we can find good arguments for common denominators in order to agree on convincing conceptual limitations.
-The answers to the questions vary between references to certain...
+But after the first round, it becomes clear that “sex” means something different to everyone.
+And yet it would be too easy to stop at private language and pseudo-enlightened “Everyone sees it differently, everyone is right, no one is right.
+Namaste.”
+Surely we can find good arguments for common ground to agree on convincing conceptual boundaries.
+The answers to the questions vary between references to specific…

 Read more

-I would like to take up the cudgels for sex negativity.
+I’d like to take a stand in defense of sex negativity.
 Why?

-1) Despite all the fantastic things that are made possible under the label "sex-positive", there are also some weak points, stumbling blocks, traps and misunderstandings.
-These go hand in hand with an uncritical understanding of sex positivity when a too one-sided diagnosis of the problem is made: that sex is primarily repressed and taboo.
+1) For all the wonderful things that the “sex-positive” label makes possible, it also comes with some weaknesses, stumbling blocks, pitfalls, and misunderstandings.
+These go hand in hand with an uncritical understanding of sex-positivity, when a one-sided diagnosis of the problem is made: that sex is primarily suppressed and tabooed.

-2) I would like to propose a very specific understanding of sex negativity that cannot be confused with a kind of ecclesiastical-conservative or political-right sexophobia.
+2) I would like to propose a very specific understanding of sex-negativity that cannot be confused with either a church-conservative or politically right-wing hostility toward sex.

-3) In general, I want to abandon binary divisions and make it clear that sex-negativity and sex-positivity do not have to be two opponents, but rather as two progressive strategies that both could pull together from opposite directions in order to achieve a huge victory together.
+3) In general, I would like to move away from binary divisions and make it clear that sex negativity and sex positivity do not have to be two opposing forces, but rather could be two progressive strategies—each from opposite directions—pulling together to jointly create a huge…

 Read more

 Difficulties in understanding.
-When people talk about their wildest love affairs in friendly conviviality and then the extra hint is dropped: "...and then we also had sex".
-Oops, and what was the other thing you did together?
-It's actually a classic: where does sexuality begin and where does it end?
-Generally, the term refers exclusively to the penetrative act.
-This is particularly surprising when the people you're talking to are people who otherwise celebrate sexuality in all its diversity and engage in various experiments, techniques, games and pleasures that go beyond the heteronormative compulsory matrix...
+When friends are socializing and recounting their wildest romantic escapades, and then someone casually adds: “…and then we had sex, too.”
+Yikes!
+And what about all the other things you did together?
+It’s actually a classic question: where does sexuality begin, and where does it end?
+Generally, the term refers exclusively to the act of penetration.
+This is particularly surprising when the people in the conversation are individuals who otherwise celebrate sexuality in all its diversity and engage in various experiments, techniques, games, and desires that go beyond the heteronormative framework…

 Read more